tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 kubectl create -f /home/tigera/license.yaml
 ```

 16. Watch the status of various components progressing.
-Ensure that all the components are AVAILABLE and there is no components in PROGRESSING or DEGRADED before moving forward.
+Ensure that all the components are AVAILABLE and there is no components in PROGRESSING or DEGRADED status before moving forward.
 This can take few minutes.

 ```
 watch kubectl get tigerastatus